citp/privacy-policy-historical/m/my/myt/mytripjournal.com.md

-> *The following text is extracted and transformed from the mytripjournal.com privacy policy that was archived on 2008-09-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080927034926id_/http%3A//mytripjournal.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mytripjournal.com privacy policy that was archived on 2009-01-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090117222122id_/http%3A//mytripjournal.com/privacy) for the most accurate reproduction.*

-# MyTripJournal.com - Privacy Policy
+# MyTripJournal - Privacy Policy

 | **Privacy Policy**
 ---